Bird-Building Collision Reduction:

 Strategies for Muting Reflective Exteriors

-Please Note: The following exterior strategies would not be required if all windows were treated with visual markers that meet the criteria of the rule-of-thumb up to 16 meters (52 feet) above grade.
+Please Note: The following exterior strategies would not be required if all windows were treated with visual markers that meet the criteria of the FLAP Canada Visual Marker Standards up to 16 meters (52 feet) above grade.
 (Though the City of Toronto guidelines requires treating windows up to 12 meters above grade, FLAP’s witnessed accounts reveal the majority of bird strikes occur up to 16 meters above grade.)

 NEW AND EXISTING BUILDINGS:

-- Install decorative grilles, louvers or film over windows so that the space between slats or markers meets the requirements of the rule-of-thumb (see A on diagram).
+- Install decorative grilles, louvers or film over windows so that the space between slats or markers meets the requirements of the FLAP Canada Visual Marker Standards (see A on diagram).

-- Install energy-saving external sunshades to reduce direct sunlight and mute reflections in windows.
+- Install energy-saving external sunshades in front of glass and other polished materials to reduce direct sunlight and mute reflections.

 Strategies for Reducing Light Pollution